 While many UCEDDs provide direct services to individuals with disabilities and their families, the Institute's work is based on the premise that it can have its greatest impact by enhancing the capacity of existing agencies rather than providing direct services itself.
 To this end it collaborates with service providers, policymakers, educators, researchers, families, advocacy organizations, and individuals with disabilities throughout the world on research, training, evaluation, consultation, and information sharing activities.

-Each UCEDD receives core funding from the Administration on Intellectual and Developmental Disabilities (AIDD), a unit of the Administration for Children and Families, in the US Department of Health and Human Services.
+Each UCEDD receives core funding from the Administration on Disabilities.
 This funding, authorized by the Developmental Disabilities Act, is essential for the administration and operation of UCEDD activities.
 It provides a stable base from which UCEDDs can attract additional support from such sources as local, state, and federal grants and contracts, fees for services, and university support.

 More About AUCD

 The Association of University Centers on Disabilities (AUCD) is a network of interdisciplinary Centers advancing policy and practice for and with individuals with developmental and other disabilities, their families, and communities.
 In addition to UCEDDs, AUCD includes Intellectual and Developmental Disability Research Centers (IDDRCs) and Leadership Education in Neurodevelopmental and Related Disabilities (LEND) programs.

 For a complete listing of all UCEDDs in the United States and additional information on AUCD and UCEDDS, visit the Association of University Centers on Disabilities.